AMReX-Fluids/incflo/Docs/sphinx_documentation/source/ManagingGridHierarchy_Chapter.rst

 those grids to MPI ranks.
 There can be grids of different sizes, more than one grid per MPI rank, and different strategies for distributing the grids to MPI ranks.

-AMReX's docmumentation on :ref:`amrex:Chap:ManagingGridHierarchy` contains further details.
+AMReX's docmumentation on :ref:`amrex:Chap:ManagingGridHierarchy` contains further details.
 See :ref:`amrex:sec:grid_creation` for grids are created, i.e. how the :cpp:`BoxArray` on which :cpp:`MultiFabs` will be built is defined at each level.
 See :ref:`amrex:sec:load_balancing` for the strategies AMReX supports for distributing